mnaganov/helr-learning/chapter3-types-and-classes.md

 Haskell: `String` type
 Elisp: arrays of characters, fixed length, `stringp` test predicate
-Rust: `str` type, equivalent to an array of bytes, must contain valid UTF-8
+Rust: `String` type owns its contents, must contain valid UTF-8. `str` type is a view (string slice), equivalent to an array of bytes (`u8`), but still must be valid UTF-8.

 ### Fixed-precision integers